-Researcher probes the stigma of migraineFebruary 18th, 2013 in Diseases, Conditions, Syndromes /
+Researcher probes the stigma of migraineFebruary 18, 2013 by Stacey Burling, The Philadelphia Inquirer in Medicine & Health / Diseases, Conditions, Syndromes

 For years, neurologist William Young of Thomas Jefferson University Hospital's Headache Center has heard his patients say how bad they felt when other people did not take their migraines seriously.

 "Every day, I hear stories of the ignorant or mean-spirited things people say to them about having their disease," he said.
 "People make it obvious that they think they're morally weak because they're not functioning well because of a mere headache."

 He says the federal government has the same attitude when it comes to researching the condition, which affects 12 percent of the adult population and can leave some people in terrible pain more days than not.